joernio/query-database/README.md

 ```
 mkdir foo
 echo "int foo(int a, int b, int c, int d, int e, int f) {}" > foo/foo.c
-./joern --src foo --run codequalityscanner
+./joern-scan --src foo
 ```

-runs the code quality scanner and determines that the function `foo` has too many parameters.
+runs all queries on the sample code in the directory `foo`, determining that the function `foo` has too many parameters.

 ## Database overview

-Each scanner is hosted in a sub package of `io.joern.scanners`, that is, it is located in a directory in `src/main/scala/io/joern/scanners`.
-As an example, let us look into the `CodeQualityScanner` at `src/main/scala/io/joern/scanners`.
-The file `Metrics.scala` contains its queries:
+Queries are grouped into bundles.
+For example, several queries for determining software metrics are packaged in the bundle `Metrics` in `src/main/scala/io/joern/scanners/c/Metrics.scala`:

 ```
 object Metrics extends QueryBundle {

-  @query
+  @q
   def tooManyParameters(n: Int = 4): Query = Query(
     title = s"Number of parameters larger than $n",
     description =